Acknowledging Anxiety

 It almost feels trendy to talk about anxiety these days.

-In part, I suppose, because it’s become more prevalent due to the pandemic, and politics, and social media, and, and, and …
+In part, I suppose, it’s become more prevalent because of the pandemic, and politics, and social media, and, and, and …

 Here’s the thing: I’m not someone you might consider anxious.
-My more-or-less laid back personality is at the front of the stage.
+My more-or-less laid back personality is center stage most of the time.

 Backstage, it’s a different story.
-The monkeys are busy.
+The monkeys are so very busy.
 I worry.
 A lot.

 • Did I look at that person inappropriately?
 Are they now annoyed with me?